teh/fullpypi/README.md

 1. Get a copy of pypi's metadata (done, ~1d)
 2. Build a large nix-derivation with all packages (tdb).
-3. Fetch all packages and extract their metadata (tdb).
+3. Fetch all packages and extract their metadata (20%).
   1. Extract dependencies where provided (e.g. from `.egg/requires.txt`).
-  2. Write a second, hand-curated datastore of dependencies that maps (pypi-name, version) -> build-dependencies
+  2. Write a second, hand-curated datastore of dependencies that maps (pypi-name, version) -> build-dependencies.
+  3. Write "smoke tests" that test some of the most basic imports etc.
+     These wouldn't replace full unit testing, but they are a good indicator for whether the project has a chance to run.
 4. Build everything / update store accordingly.
 5. Extend nix to provide a sat-solver.